ROS

 Nodes

 ROS node is a special program (usually written in Python or C++) that communicates with other nodes via ROS topics and ROS services.
-Dividing complex robotic systems into isolated nodes provides certain advantages: reduced coupling of the code, increases re-usability and reliability.
+Dividing complex robotic systems into isolated nodes provides certain advantages: reduced coupling of the code, increased reusability and reliability.

-Many robotic libraries and the drivers are executed in the form of ROS-nodes.
+Many robotic libraries and drivers are made as ROS nodes.

 An example of a ROS node in Python: